 Commissioner Bob Burns:

-Bob Burns was elected to a four-year term on the Arizona Corporation Commission starting in January 2013.
 For the past 54 years, Bob Burns has lived in Arizona and played an important role in making Arizona a better place to live, work and play.
 After serving as an Aviation Electronics Technician in the US Navy, Bob was honorably discharged and in 1962 moved with his wife Gayle to Arizona where he began his career at a division of General Electric which later became part of Honeywell.
 As a computer programming analyst, Bob was instrumental in writing and installing many computer software systems for plants in the steel, paper, petrochemical, fuel distribution, and electrical generation industries.
 As a lead programmer, Bob wrote and tested standardized control panel software packages for power generation facilities.

 After retiring from Honeywell, Bob and Gayle became small business owners.
 They owned and operated several businesses, including five Elementary Preparatory Schools.
 The combined schools were licensed to care for five hundred students per day.
 After twenty seven years of operation, they sold their schools and now manage their commercial real estate properties.